 Shortness of breath

 Blood pressure is measured using an inflatable arm cuff.
 A blood pressure reading consists of a systolic blood pressure (top number) and diastolic blood pressure (bottom number).
-High blood pressure is diagnosed when the systolic and diastolic pressures are elevated on several occasions.
+High blood pressure is diagnosed when both numbers are elevated on several occasions.

 The current definitions for “normal” and “high” levels of blood pressure are: